 It’s a similar concept to sending somebody a read-only copy of a file, or inviting somebody to a document as an “editor” instead of a “viewer” or an “owner”.
 CRUD permissions control who has access to a database on a user-by-user basis, and to what extent each user can change the data inside of it.

 CRUD permissions alone may be enough for collaborating in a small database, but more complex information environments require more nuance when assigning roles.
-In a relational database, the same data can be shared and referenced across a number of tables or documents, and changes in one location can cause a ripple effect.
-Confidential and less sensitive data is often stored in the same database, and providing access to one location might unintentionally expose data stored elsewhere.
+A relational database often includes confidential and less sensitive data side by side, and different users need permissions to different data.

-Structural changes in a table or document can have drastic consequences compared with changes in the data itself.
-An admin could assign a collaborator “update” access so that they can update a single record, but the collaborator could instead use their new role to delete entire columns of data, breaking formulas and references outside of the table they have access to.
+Further, structural changes in a table or document can have drastic consequences compared with changes to the data itself.
+If a collaborator is allowed to change the structure of a document, they could delete entire columns of data, breaking formulas and references even outside of the table they have access to.
+In Grist, they could also create formulas that would let them bypass restrictions on direct access to sensitive data.

-Back to our balancing act – how can an organization maintain a database that gives users enough free reign to edit, analyze, and manipulate the data they require while placing enough restrictions on them to protect the database as a whole?
+Back to our balancing act – how can an organization maintain a database that gives users enough free reign to work with some data in a database while restricting other data?

 ‘S’ is for structure